zakriamansoor47/CS2_Paid_Plugins/SLAYER_Revive/SLAYER_Revive.md

   "PluginEnabled": true,
-  "revive_DrawBeacon": true,        // Draw Beacon when reviving "revive_DrawReviveSign": true,    // Draw a revive sign(particle) over dead body of players "revive_ReviveLimit": 2,            // How many times a Player can revive in a Round "revive_cost_mode": 0,            // Cost mode of revive?
+  "revive_DrawBeacon": true,        // Draw Beacon when reviving "revive_DrawReviveSign": true,    // Draw a revive sign(particle) over dead body of players "revive_CountDeath": true,    // Count the death or Decrease Death of the player who got revived by his teammate (true=Count, false=Decrease)
+  "revive_ReviveFrag": 1,            // Give how many Frags (Kills) to the player who revived his teammate "revive_ReviveLimit": 2,            // How many times a Player can revive in a Round "revive_cost_mode": 0,            // Cost mode of revive?
 (0=Disabled, 1=Health, 2=Money, 3=Both)
   "revive_cost_health": 10,            // How much Health is taken away from reviver after he revives his teammate?